 In website marketing, creating an email list is simple if you can offer something in exchange for customer information.

 For instance, Netflix and Spotify give a “Welcome Bonus” to new registrants that let them try out the paid service for 30 days.
 After the promotion period, customers can decide whether to stop or continue.

 You can use social media to advertise your ‘free’ product.
 Anything free and compelling has a high chance of going viral.
 Contests for high-end or high-value products are also great for promotion.

 Like with SEO, you must measure your social media campaigns performance through their analytics:

 - How many of your social media fans inquired about your product or service?

 - How many of them actually become customers?

-The things you can measure vary in every social media platform, but tend include:
+The things you can measure vary in every social media platform, but tend to include: